This post may contain affiliate links. Read our disclosure policy.

 How to Make Cajun Sausage Pasta

-Here are the basic steps, with images, for this creamy cajun pasta recipe.
+Here are the basic steps, with images, for this creamy smoked sausage cajun alfredo recipe.
 Skip down to the recipe card below for the full printable recipe.

 sauteed andioulle sausage in a cast iron skillet